-Small Business LLC Taxes
+Small Business Tax Preparation

 Home office and mileage deduction, calculating maximum SEP IRA or retirement contributions, and deducting Accountable Plan reimbursements (such as self-employed health insurance) will slightly increase your preparation fee (don’t worry- we are not out to gouge our clients).